Health and social care rights

 Healthcare means the services provided to you to maintain and improve your health.
 This involves preventing, diagnosing and treating mental and physical illnesses, diseases and injuries.

-Healthcare provided by the NHS is free at the point of delivery to UK residents, apart from certain things, such as dental care and eye tests.
+Healthcare provided by the NHS is free at the point of delivery to UK residents, apart from certain things.
+For example, dental care and eye tests.
 In Wales prescriptions are also free.
-In England perscriptions are free for some, but others have to pay for them.
-If you live in England it's worth checking on the NHS website to see if you're entitled to free prescriptions.
+In England prescriptions are free for some, but others have to pay for them.
+If you live in England, check the NHS website to see if you're entitled to free prescriptions.

 Healthcare is provided by the NHS or by private providers.
 This includes: